English Language Studies

 Academic English 1

 Through the study of multiculturalism in Australian society, this subject develops students' ability to use academic English language.
 The subject is specifically designed for students who require intensive attention to their academic writing development.
-Its primary focus is on developing students' ability to structure an academic paper, develop an argument, make effective use of citations and draw conclusions.
-A range of other academic abilities are also developed such as critical thinking, effective reading, participation in small group work and oral presentations.
+Its primary focus is on developing students' ability to structure an academic paper.
+The subject targets sentence structure, use of linking devices, paragraph development and effective use of citations.
+A range of other academic abilities are also developed such as effective reading, participation in small group work and oral presentations.

 - Academic English 212.5